Emoji: Implementation by different platforms and vendors

+In 2016, Firefox 50 added in-browser emoji rendering for platforms lacking in native support.

 Facebook and Twitter replace all Unicode emoji used on their websites with their own custom graphics.
 Prior to October 2017, Facebook had different sets for the main site and for its Messenger service, where only the former provides complete coverage.
 Messenger now uses Apple emoji on iOS, and the main Facebook set elsewhere.
 Facebook reactions are only partially compatible with standard emoji.

 Modifiers

 Emoji versus text presentation

 Unicode defines variation sequences for many of its emoji to indicate their desired presentation.